 - Security: Does the student employee have access to all computer systems that your office uses?

-- Helpful Links: Click to request keys, name plates, sytem access, and badges.
+- Helpful Links: Visit the Helpful Links and Forms page to request keys, name plates, system access, and badges.

 - Job Duties: New employees should be trained on day-to-day tasks and job responsibilities to ensure the success of the employee and the department.